Chinonyerem Macleans

-Chinonyerem Macleans (born 1 October 1999) is a Nigerian professional footballer who plays for Al-Shabab of the Saudi Women's Premier League (SWPL) and the Nigeria national team.
+Chinonyerem Macleans (born 1 October 1999) is a Nigerian professional footballer who plays for Saudi Women's Premier League club Al-Shabab and the Nigeria national team.

 Club career

 In the summer of 2020, she departed Bayelsa Queens to join the 11-time champions, Bobruichanka Bobruisk, in the Belarusian league.

 On 30 November 2020, Stomilanki Olsztyn announced the signing of Macleans.
 In August 2021, she moved to fellow Polish side Górnik Łęczna.

 After one season in the Polish top-flight, she departed Górnik to join clubs in more competitive leagues.

-Lokomotiv Moscow, 2022–2024
+Lokomotiv Moscow

 In the summer of 2022, she joined Russian Women's Football Championship defending champions Lokomotiv Moscow.
 In the first four rounds of the championship, she made a significant impact, scoring five goals, and was voted the Best Player of the Month for March by the fans.
 In the following match, she was named Player of the Match, continuing her impressive form.

 In August 2024, she has ended her two-year stint with the Russian club.